 Sect: The Camarilla would not have survived in the nights following the Anarch Revolt without substantial participation from the Toreador, and they remain among its most ardent supporters.

 The Degenerates augment their physical beauty with a sense of personal style, which may take the form of expensive couture, avant-garde street wear, or classical fashions designed to emphasize their many appealing qualities.
-Many are patrons of up-and-coming fashion designers simply so they have access to the very latest fashions.
+Most are patrons of up-and-coming fashion designers simply so they have access to the very latest fashions.

 Haven: The Degenerates spare no expense in appointing their havens in luxury, often with many original works of art.
 It is a point of pride among Toreador to have an unconventional (and thus memorable) haven with modern comforts; thus, many have striking lofts and penthouses, while the bolder among them renovate or repurpose everything from abandoned aquariums, southern plantations, or deconsecrated churches to rooftop gardens or converted warehouse-galleries in fashion-forward neighborhoods.
 Share a communal haven?
-How déclassé.
+How déclassé!

 Background: Many Toreador hail from high-society or “bohemian” backgrounds.
 Indeed, many are themselves artists or influential among local art scenes or other subcultures.
 Actors, models, singers, musicians, dancers, sculptors, poets, playwrights, authors, and creative folk of any stripe may well find a home in the Clan, as do those who serve as patrons to (or travel in the entourages of) those artistic types.
 You will never find Toreadors with backgrounds that do not coincide with physical beauty and the arts, since a Toreador's childer are a direct reflection of the glamour and artistry they strive to foster in the world.